onedr0p/exportarr/examples/grafana/README.md

 [Dashboard 2](./dashboard2.json) covers Prowlarr, Radarr, Sonarr, Readarr (if you have a lidarr deploy, feel free to udate via PR!)

 ![image](../../.github/images/dashboard-2.png)

+Notes:
+- This dashboard was built assuming these services are running kubernetes, so the `Uptime` and `Network` panels assume kubernetes prometheus metrics are available.
+In other environments these will need to be delete/edited.